facebookarchive/libphenom/README.markdown

  * Where possible, avoid contention points in our implementation so as to avoid limiting scalability with the number of cores in the system.

+## Docs

+Clone this repo and run `php mkdoc.php` and open `docs/phenom.html` in your browser to have the searchable docs at your fingertips.